 Ashbury Overlay

-How to apply the traffic light labelling to your food label
+How to apply traffic light labels to your products

 Should a food business operator choose to use it, there are several regulations in the retained Food Information to Consumers (FIC) regulations that must be followed to ensure food labelling compliance in the UK, these include: